usri/aks-levelup/Kustomize/README.md

 ## Introduction

 Kubernetes relies on YAML for deployment definitions.
-As you applications grow and more services, application and namespaces are added, these YAML definitions can become hard to manage.
+As your applications grow and more services, applications, and namespaces are added, these YAML definitions can become hard to manage.
 Add several different environments such as UAT and Production and DevOps, mistakes to your cluster are inevitable.

 [kustomize](https://kustomize.io/#overview) is built-in to kubectl and assists in managing templates.